mritzmann/cheatsheets/zsh.md

 22)    1           0.01     0.01    0.00%      0.01     0.01    0.00%  nvm_is_zsh
 ```

 In this case, nvm is the culprit.
-It is recommended to load nvm only if needed.
-In my case I solved this with a function.
+In my case, I solved this with a function that allows me to load nvm only when I need it.

 ```shell
 function init_nvm() {